HighLord/Cryptography/README.md

 - Be aware that you might need to change some values to fit your own project
 - Henceforth, any changes you need to make will be termed *"AC_RANDOMNAME_RANDOMNUMBER"*
     - "AC" means "Apply Change"
+- You can simply copy and paste this code

 ### Excerpt